Pregnancy and abnormal cervical cells

 We have separated cone biopsy out, because it can cause particular problems.
 But these are not common.
 Firstly there is a very, very small chance that the cervix can become so tightly closed after cone biopsy that sperm cannot get in at all.
 This is called cervical stenosis.
 If this happened, you would not be able to get pregnant naturally.
 If you are having periods after a cone biopsy you have not got complete cervical stenosis.
 If the lining of the womb can get out, when it is shed as a period, then sperm can get in.

-Researchers looked at all the studies on effects of treatment of CIN or stage 1A cervical cancer and published their findings as a systematic review in the Lancet journal in 2006.
-The review found that some treatments can lead to a small risk of complications in future pregnancies.
-Women who had a cone biopsy were slightly more likely to have their babies born before 37 weeks.
-And the risk of low birthweight (less than 2.5 kg) was a bit higher.
-There was also an increase in birth by Caesarean section for women who had cone biopsy.
+Studies have shown that some treatments for CIN or stage 1A cervical cancer can lead to a small risk of complications in future pregnancies.
+Women who have had a cone biopsy are more likely to have their babies born before 37 weeks (preterm delivery).
+And the risk of having a baby that weighs less than 2.5kg (low birthweight) is higher.
+There may also be an increase in birth by Caesarean section for women who have had cone biopsy.

 You may have an increased risk of early birth because the cone biopsy has weakened your cervix.
 The cervix is really a muscle that keeps the entrance to the womb closed unless you are in labour.
 In some women who have had a cone biopsy, there is a risk that the cervix may start to open too soon because of the weight of the growing baby.
 Serious problems can usually be prevented.
 If your doctor thinks your cervix may start to open too soon, you can have a sort of running stitch put around it to hold it shut.
 Your doctor may call this a purse string suture.
 The stitch is cut before you go into labour, usually at about week 37 of your pregnancy.
 The cervix can then open normally for the baby to come out.